Introduction

 Chartism was a working-class movement whose aim was to reform Parliament to permit working men to be represented in Parliament.

-In the North West, the riots commenced as a protest against wage cuts and these were swiftly taken up by Chartist leaders with the aim of causing a general strike
+In South Wales they were known as the Rebecca Riots.
+The riots commenced as a protest against wage cuts and they were swiftly taken up by Chartist leaders

 There were instances of railways being disrupted but the Peak Forest Canal was singled out for special attention, as it was considered to be an important industrial route.